 - 2 tbsp maple syrup

 - 2 tbsp rice vinegar

-- Cut broad stems off base of leaves.
-Bring a large pot water to a boil.
+- Cut broad stems off base of the collard leaves.
+Bring a large shallow pot of water to a boil.
 Submerge each leaf into the boiling water for 10-15 seconds until they turn a vibrant shade of green and then use tongs to transfer immediately to an ice bath.
 Set aside to dry.

-- Lay one leaf with spine horizontal on a clean, dry surface with spine parallel to you.
-Layer the toppings in the middle – I like to start with avocado and mango and end with lettuce.
-Fold in sides and roll tightly away from you keeping the seam side down.
+- Lay one leaf at a time on a clean, dry surface with spine parallel to you.
+Layer the toppings in the middle in the order listed.
+Fold in the sides and roll tightly away from you keeping the seam side down.
 Repeat.
 Slice in half with a sharp knife if desired.

-- Make dipping sauce by adding all ingredients except the sesame seeds to a high speed blender and blending until smooth and creamy.
+- Make the dipping sauce by adding all ingredients except the sesame seeds to a high speed blender and blending until smooth and creamy.
 Stir in the sesame seeds and season to taste.

 - Serve the wraps chilled with dipping sauce!
 Can be stored in air tight containers for up to 5 days for easy lunches!